 Our Doctors and Orthoptists

-Epping Eye Surgery has six experienced highly trained and skilled ophthalmologists.
+Epping Eye Surgery has four experienced highly trained and skilled ophthalmologists.
 All are general eye specialists, with their own sub-specialty and perform surgery at a number of public and private hospitals and surgery centres.
 Epping Eye Surgery is able to provide comprehensive eye care to people of all ages.

 M.B., B.S.
 (Hons) Syd., F.R.A.N.Z.C.O.